Kubernetes Terms: Pods, Containers, Nodes & Clusters

 For example, imagine you have a web application consisting of two containers.
 A frontend container that serves the user interface and a backend container that handles database queries.
 Without using pods, these two containers could be deployed on separate nodes.
 And they would need to communicate over the network using their own IP addresses.

-However, when we deploy these two containers in the same pod, they can communicate with each other without using an external network.
+However, when we deploy these two containers in the same pod, they can communicate without using an external network.
 Basically, they're super close to one another and can communicate much faster.
 Pods also make it easier to manage the application as a single unit.
 Additionally, both containers can access the same storage resources.
 This makes it easier for them to share and work with the same data.

 Features